mkancija/rpi-random-number/Kernel_compile_rpi.md

 make -j16 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- dtbs
 ```

-First two steps will take from minute to five minutes depending of a system you are compiling on.
+First two steps will take one minute to five minutes depending of a system you are compiling on.

 ## Prepare kernel files